 You can catch one of the colectivo’s from Tulum that are going towards Coba.
 There are lots of minibuses each day and it’s the cheapest option to get from Tulum to Coba.
 From Coba, it’s a short cab ride to Cenote Choo Ha and it’s neighbor, Cenote Tankach Ha.

-2 | Cenote Choo Ha Cost
+2 | Cenote Choo Ha Cost in 2024

-Tickets to Cenote Choo Ha cost $100 pesos per person.
+Tickets to Cenote Choo Ha cost $100 pesos per person

 We recommend having cash (preferably Mexican pesos) with you when visiting all the cenotes in Mexico and Cenote Choo Ha is no exception.
 Credit cards were not accepted at the ticket booth at Cenote Choo Ha.